Greenville-Pickens Speedway: Blackwell brothers era

-Current Kevin Whitaker era, current period of inactivity
+Kevin Whitaker era and inactivity

-In January 2023, The State reported that the track faced an uncertain near future, with no racing events scheduled for the 2023 racing season and potential rumors of the facility being sold being made.
+In 2003, Tom Blackwell sold the speedway to Kevin Whitaker, a Greenville car dealer.
+Blackwell stayed as the general manager and promoter, and the facility hosted a Kevin Whitaker Chevrolet 150 race annually from 2006 to 2017 as part of the NASCAR K&N Pro Series East.
+Blackwell died in 2010.
+In January 2023, The State reported that the track faced an uncertain near future, with no racing events scheduled for the 2023 racing season and talk of potential sale of the facility.
 Two months later, real estate company RealtyLink acquired a contract to purchase the track.
-On March 15, shortly after the track was listed for purchase to build an industrial park, racing driver Jackie Manley began discussing with Whitaker to lease out the facility for races, hoping to crowdfund $103,000 by mid-April.
-However, with the funding goal not being met in May, Manley's plans were completely scrapped in July, with only $60,000 being raised for the lease.
-In November, RealtyLink's plans to start construction on a 289 acre industrial park around the speedway were approved, with RealtyLink owner Phil Wilson stating that he did not wish to buy out the speedway itself.
-Eight months later, with the project now expanding to include 600 acre over the span of three phases, groundbreaking on the first phase of construction began on June 20.
+On March 15, shortly after the track was listed for purchase to build an industrial park, racing driver Jackie Manley began arranging with Whitaker a lease of the facility for races, hoping to crowdfund $103,000 by mid-April.
+However, with the funding goal not being met in May, Manley's plans were completely scrapped in July, with $60,000 having been raised for the lease.

+In November 2023, RealtyLink's plans to start construction on a 289 acre industrial park around the speedway were approved, with RealtyLink owner Phil Wilson stating that he did not wish to buy out the speedway itself.
+Eight months later, with the project expanding to include 600 acre over the span of three phases, groundbreaking on the first phase of construction began on June 20.
 Shortly after, the racetrack itself was placed for sale by RealtyLink for $5.8 million.
-In January 2025, the third phase of construction, which included the demolition of the speedway, was denied by the Pickens County Planning Commission, and RealtyLink agreed to wait one year before reseeking approval for the phase.
-As of March 2025, it is rumored to have offers of approximately $3 million to purchase the track according to The State, which is almost half of the asking price.
+In January 2025, the third phase of construction, to include the demolition of the speedway, was denied by the Pickens County Planning Commission, and RealtyLink agreed to wait one year before reseeking approval for the phase.
+As of March 2025, the track was said to have purchase offers of approximately $3 million – about half of the asking price – according to The State.
+On April 4, 2026, a "Save the Speedway" rally was held at District Park in Easley, featuring gubernatorial candidate Alan Wilson as a speaker.